AlexWaygood/typeshed-stats/examples/example.md

 Typeshed currently has 5 unique allowlist entries for `seaborn` when running stubtest in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *entirely excluded*

-This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.
+All files in this stubs package are excluded from the pyright check in typeshed's CI.

 ### Statistics on the annotations in typeshed's stubs for `seaborn`